Group6ACCFIN5233/Group6ACCFIN5233/README.md

 ### 2. ETF
 ### 3. Correlation analysis
 ### 4. LSTM
-### whereas the file BOTZ is the initial downloaded stock price
+### whereas the file BOTZ is the initial downloaded stock price, thank you.